 First, consider exactly what car brand and car type you want.
 The allure of luxury sports cars is strong, but there is no such thing as the best car — only the best car that suits your needs, and everyone has different requirements.

 A compact hatchback might be best if you and a partner and you’d rather not spend so much on a car.
 If you have a young family, you might want to consider a small or medium SUV and a 7-seater if your family size is bigger.
 Figuring out what you would use the car for is important too.
 Is it for your daily commute or for quality time and fun outings with family and friends?
+You can find out more about each car type here.

 How well equipped are your shortlisted cars on safety features?
 Airbags are the standard fit these days, but you should also think about advance safety features such as electronic stability control, lane keep assist, lane departure warning, and blind spot warning systems.